DYNAFRONT HOLDINGS BERHAD

-Repeated or habitual absence without leave; an employee shall be deemed to have broken his contract of service with the Group if he/she has been continuously absent from work for more than two (2) consecutive working days without prior leave from the Group, unless he has a reasonable excuse of such absence and has informed or attempted to inform the Group of such excuse prior to or at the earliest opportunity during such absence.
+Repeated or habitual absence without leave; an employee shall be deemed to have broken his contract of service with the Group if he/she has been continuously absent from work for more than two (2) consecutive working days without prior leave from the Group unless he has a reasonable excuse of such absence and has informed or attempted to inform the Group of such excuse before or at the earliest opportunity during such absence.

 Ceasing work before the proper finishing time without permission.

-Leaving workplace during working hours without permission or valid cause.
+Leaving the workplace during working hours without permission or valid cause.

 Playing pranks during working hours within Group premises.

 Writing frivolous or offensive notes/memos/letters to other employees.

 Refusing to perform the work assigned by a superior.

 Wilful insubordination or disobedience, whether alone or in collaboration with others, to any lawful and reasonable order of a superior.

 Avoiding any communication served either in accordance with the Policy of the Group or with the law and in the interest of discipline, higher productivity and efficiency of the Group.